RyanKing77/powerShell-Docs.pt-pt/gallery/concepts/publishing-guidelines.md

         # A URL to the main website for this project.
         ProjectUri = 'https://github.com/powershell/powershell'

-Quando é fornecido um ProjectURI, a galeria do PowerShell incluirá uma ligação para o Site do projeto no lado esquerdo da página de item.
+Quando é fornecido um ProjectURI, a galeria do PowerShell incluirá uma ligação para o Site do projeto no lado esquerdo da página do pacote.

 ## <a name="include-tests"></a>Incluir testes